rorymc97/CE4208-Web-Service-Project/README.md

 # CE4208-Web-Service-Project
-Created a web service interfacing to a database
+Created a web service interfacing to a database (see report)